english | deutsch

 President, Prof. Björn Schumacher, University of Cologne

-Since 2013, Björn Schumacher is full professor for Genome Stability in Ageing and Diseases at the "Cluster of Excellence: Cellular Stress Responses in Ageing-Associated Diseases" (CECAD) and since 2014 the acting director of the CECAD Research Centre at the University of Cologne.
+Since 2013, Björn Schumacher is full professor and director of the Institute for Genome Stability in Ageing and Diseases (IGSAD) at CECAD Research Centre of the University of Cologne.
 He received his PhD at the Max Planck Institute for Biochemistry in Munich and conducted his postdoctoral research as EMBO and Marie Curie fellow at the Erasmus Medical Centre in Rotterdam.
-B.S. received the innovation prize of the State of Northrhine-Westphalia, the European Research Council (ERC) starting grant, and coordinates the FP7 Marie Curie initial training network on chronic DNA damage in ageing (CodeAge).
-Professor Schumacher has published in the internationally most renowned scientific journals including Nature, Cell, and Nature Cell Biology and serves on several editorial boards.
+B.S. received the innovation prize of the State of Northrhine-Westphalia, the European Research Council (ERC) starting grant, and coordinated the FP7 Marie Curie initial training network on chronic DNA damage in ageing (CodeAge).
+Professor Schumacher is President of the German Society for Ageing Research (DGfA), Vice President of the German Society for DNA Repair (DGDR) and serves on several editorial boards.
 His research interest focuses on the molecular mechanisms through which DNA damage contributes to cancer development and ageing-associated diseases.
-Employing the C. elegans system and mammalian disease models, his group uncovered cell-autonomous and systemic responses through which the ageing organism adapts to accumulating DNA damage with ageing.
+Employing the C. elegans system and mammalian disease models, his group uncovered cell-autonomous and systemic responses through which the organism adapts to accumulating DNA damage with ageing.
 Through the understanding of the basic mechanisms of genome instability-driven ageing, Schumacher aims to contribute to the development of future strategies to prevent ageing-associated diseases.

 Vice-President Prof. Michael Ristow, ETH Zurich